Pollen Blamed for Deadly Asthma Attack, Killing Teen Celebrating End of Exams

 An ambulance transported Dale to the Barnsley Hospital emergency room.
 However, he never regained recognition.
 He spent six days of in-depth care earlier than his mother and father obtained the awful news from the medical institution staff that there was nothing else they could do for him.

-“We knew he could have desired that he becomes this type of type and thoughtful person,” mom Helena told the Daily Record.
+“We knew he could have desired that he become this type of type and thoughtful person,” mom Helena told the Daily Record.
 “It does help to realize his death wasn’t for nothing.”

-Doctors recommend Dale died from an intense asthmatic response to pollen, which could trigger allergic asthma that inflames and swells the passage inside the airways of the lungs and causes coughing, wheezing, and different styles of bronchial asthma symptoms.
+Doctors recommend that Dale died from an intense asthmatic response to pollen, which could trigger allergic asthma that inflames and swells the passage inside the airways of the lungs and causes coughing, wheezing, and different types of bronchial asthma symptoms.

 The swelling is blamed for Joe’s bronchial tubes narrowing and preventing the youngster from breathing properly.